A Family Recipe

-Originating from the Mediterranean countries, these trees are now grown in many other parts of the world where suitable growing conditions are met.
-This includes places like Spain, Greece, Turkey, Northern Africa and even parts of the United States among other locations.
+Originating from the Mediterranean, these trees are now grown in many other parts of the world where suitable growing conditions are met.
+This includes places like Spain, Greece, Turkey, Northern Africa, and even parts of the United States among other locations.

 These particular trees thrive in warm to even hot temperatures as long as they get sufficient water.
 They do not like overly humid conditions.
 The gigantic Central Valley of California where a good percentage of United States food is grown is just about perfect for the growing of these trees.
-Just about 3/5 of the world's production comes from California and much of it is exported.
+About 3/5 of the world's production comes from California and much of it is exported.

 Eating various types of nuts can be a healthful addition to one's diet.